 Knowing how to talk about mental health at work helps everyone

-It’s also important to view the issue from the other side of the table.
+Viewing the issue from the other side of the table is also important.
 Our work environments can only be impacted positively if we talk about mental health at work.
 This is why it’s appalling that 15 percent of workers who communicate their struggles to their managers face disciplinary procedures, demotion, or even dismissal.

-Below is a beautiful tweet by Madalyn Rose that I found captures the benefits of what opening up can do to improve a company’s culture.
+Below is a beautiful tweet by Madalyn Rose that I found captures the benefits of talking about mental health at work.
+Is shows what opening up can do to improve a company’s culture and improve the culture.
 It shows the fun side of self-care.
-It doesn’t have to be a kleenex counseling session, but a picnic in the park or even just a day to slow down.
+It doesn’t have to be a Kleenex counseling session, but a picnic in the park or even just a day to slow down.
 These days are crucial in preventing a mental illness from becoming chronic and debilitating.

 When the CEO responds to your out of the office email about taking sick leave for mental health and reaffirms your decision. 💯 pic.twitter.com/6BvJVCJJFq